-Create Group Discussions from the Groups Tool
+Create a Group Discussion Topic from the Groups Tool

 - On the nav bar, click the People menu, then select Groups.